Current as of August 2022 | Download print version (PDF)

 - Charities and Societies Registration and Administration Determination, Council of Regional Government Regulation No. 117/2013

 As of September 2019, the Government of Ethiopia is preparing a draft regulation to be issued under the authority of the 2019 CSO Proclamation.
-The regulation will cover a range of issues, including: the registration of CSOs, support provided by a new administrative agency—the Agency for CSOs—to CSOs regarding their establishment, the effects of registration, administration of CSOs’ resources and property, fundraising and other income generation by CSOs, and requirements for international staff of CSOs.
+The regulation will cover a range of issues, including: the registration of CSOs, support provided by a new administrative authority—the Authority for CSOs—to CSOs regarding their establishment, the effects of registration, administration of CSOs’ resources and property, fundraising and other income generation by CSOs, and requirements for international staff of CSOs.

 The CSO Proclamation governs CSOs that work in more than one region in Ethiopia.
 An organization operating in only one region is governed by the laws of that region if the region has adopted its own CSO laws, or by the relevant provisions in the 1960 Civil Code if the region has not adopted its own CSO laws.
 Currently, only the Amhara Regional State has enacted a CSO law.
 This Note will not discuss the relevant provisions of the 1960 Civil Code, as most formally registered CSOs operate at the multi-regional level and are thus governed by the CSO Proclamation.